jasonc624/duality-flutter/README.md

-# duality
+# Polarity

-A new Flutter project.
+A new Flutter project, I made for the Gemini Competition.
+I am a total newbie to Flutter and I am trying to learn as much as I can!

+- Sincerely,
+An Angular Developer

 ## Getting Started